applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

-# Generalized dynamic programming for multiple sequence alignment
+# Generalized dynamic programming for multiple sequence alignment <link src='737114'/>

 It's possible to generalize Smith-Waterman and Needleman-Wunsch, the dynamic programming algorithms that we explored for pairwise sequence aligment, to identify the optimal alignment of more than two sequences.
 Remember that our scoring scheme for pairwise alignment with Smith-Waterman looked like the following: